Does this test have other names?

 Why do I need this test?

-You may have this test if your doctor suspects that you have anemia, or a low number of red blood cells.
+You may have this test if your healthcare provider suspects that you have anemia, or a low number of red blood cells.
 Symptoms of anemia include:

 You may also have this test if you have symptoms of liver disease.

 What other tests might I have along with this test?